 I love the Picardy third a lot.
 So much, in fact, I even incorporated it into my brand jingle!
 It really works for many reasons, the main one is giving a feeling of hopefulness and uplifting energy to a song that was emotionally heavy and possibly even depression.
 I'm sure that's why it was so heavily included in church music in the 1700s and 1800s, with the weight of religion and spirituality being so intense and the need to leave church members with a positive outlook after worship.

 You may be wondering, does is there an opposite to the picardy third?
+Do songs that are completely major ever have a sudden minor ending?
 While it seems like there would be, it isn't really a thing.
-Sure, some composers have played with the idea before, but it's super rare because it's really jarring and not something that many people would have the balls to include in their final version of a song.
+Sure, some composers and songwriters have played with the idea before, but it's super rare because it's really jarring and not something that many people would have the balls to include in their final version of a song.
 It's doesn't sound that bad in this Mendelssohn piece as shown below though, and I can imagine that it could work in a modern song with a message of instability or mental health.

 If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.